-The concept of “One Health” has been considered an important context for the proposed Department of Veterinary Medicine in the development of a program that includes teaching, research and service for the University of Alaska Fairbanks (UAF).
+The concept of “One Health” has been considered an important context for the Department of Veterinary Medicine as the development of a program which includes teaching, research and service for the University of Alaska Fairbanks (UAF).
 Many institutions have adopted this philosophy and some have tried to put this into “practice”.
-A recent article by Zinsstag et al. (2011) addresses this complex approach and this one page summary tries to place aspects of their review into an Alaska context to help form the foundation for proposed veterinary medical training (articulated 2+2 program), biomedical sciences research (basic and applied health research), human and health management and research, and veterinary professional services (e.g., continuing education, consultation) as integrated together.
+A recent article by Zinsstag et al. (2011) addresses this complex approach and this one page summary tries to place aspects of their review into an Alaska context to help form the foundation for veterinary medical training (articulated 2+2 program), biomedical sciences research (basic and applied health research), human and health management and research, and veterinary professional services (e.g., continuing education, consultation) as integrated together.

 Zinsstag et al. (2011) emphasizes the drivers and linkages that constitute the need for a “One Health” paradigm include 1) challenges of complex patterns of global change, and 2) awareness and inevitable interconnection of humans, domestic animals (e.g., pet animals, livestock), and wildlife (including feral domestic species) with their social and ecological environments.
 This requires integrated approaches to human and animal health research and application (practice) and their respective social and environmental contexts.
 Zinsstag et al. (2011) points out integrative thinking of human and animal health is not novel but has been considered in early historical times [e.g., Comparative Medicine (e.g., similar cellular processes of pathogenesis for humans and animals) at the end of the 19th century; Calvin Schwabe coined the concept of “one medicine” in the 20th century; concept of laboratory animal based biomedical research for human health benefit is omnipresent].
 This requires an appreciation that human and veterinary medicine disciplines contribute to the development of each other; including their associated basic biomedical sciences.
 The recognition of this history is important as described by Zinsstag et al. (2011) in that “large portions of human and animal health thinking and actions still remain in separate disciplinary silos.”
 This would indicate work is still to be done, including at the UAF.
 Zinsstag et al. (2011) and our Group emphasizes that “integrative thinking is increasingly being considered in academic curricula, clinical practice, ministries of health and livestock/agriculture and international organizations.”
-This is where a progressive UAF must be in the biomedical sciences; and the proposed Department of Veterinary Medicine can formally initiate this process to the benefit of Alaska.
+This is where a progressive UAF must be in the biomedical sciences; and the Department of Veterinary Medicine can formally initiate this process to the benefit of Alaska.
 We face unique high latitude and marine (ocean) animal and human health issues in a changing environment that should motivate progressive approaches that include “One Health”.

 Initiatives have recognized at least the human-environmental connection at the UAF – including aspects of sustainable development [e.g., Resilience and Adaptation Program, Alaska INBRE (environmental agents of disease)].
 Challenges remain, however, because large gaps in the curriculum, human medicine, veterinary medicine, etc. limit our capacity to develop this much needed area of expertise.
-The proposed Department of Veterinary Medicine would begin to fill some of these needs.
+The Department of Veterinary Medicine will begin to fill some of these needs.
 Zinsstag et al. (2011) provides another example when they state “analogous to “systems biology” which focuses mostly on the interplay of proteins and molecules at a sub-cellular level, a systemic approach to health in social-ecological systems (HSES) is an inter- and transdisciplinary study of complex interactions in all health-related fields.”
-The key to this is a scientifically rigorous approach is applied to determine “emerging properties and determinants of health that may arise from a systemic view ranging across scales from molecules to the ecological and socio-cultural context”.
+The key to this is a scientifically rigorous approach applied to determine “emerging properties and determinants of health that may arise from a systemic view ranging across scales from molecules to the ecological and socio-cultural context”.
 The human and animal residents of Alaska should be considered in this “One Health” perspective above all other states because of our intensive relationship with and dependence on the “environment”.

 Citations: Zinsstag, J., E. Schelling, D. Waltner-Toews, M. Tanner.
 2011.
 From “one medicine” to “one health” and systemic approaches to health and well-being.
 Preventive Veterinary Medicine 101 (2011) 148– 156